NCAR/ncar-python-tutorial/README.md

   This script does the following:
   - Install `conda` package manager if it is unable to find an existing installation.
 Otherwise, it will update the `base` environment
-  - Create an `python-tutorial` environment.
+  - Create or Update `python-tutorial` conda environment.
   - Download data if not on Cheyenne or Casper or Hobart.
 If on Cheyenne or Casper or Hobart, create soft-links to an existing/local data repository.

 **NOTE**: Be prepared for the script to take up to 15 minutes to complete.